 Partner is very cautious with claim response information.
 When reviewing ERAs, Autopost will “err on the side of caution” and send the details to a Manual Report.

-You can also customize which CARCs (Claim Adjustment Reason Codes) will autopost and which will drop directly to the Manual Post Report.
+You can also customize which CARCs (Claim Adjustment Reason Codes) and RARCs will autopost and which will drop directly to the Manual Post Report.

 View CARC and Business Scenarios on ERAs

 When you review ERAs that require manual posting, you will see an explanation of the payer’s response.
-ERAs include CARC as well as the new “Business Scenarios”, which you can review to understand the status of a claim’s charges.
+ERAs include CARC as well as newer “Business Scenarios”, which you can review to understand the status of a claim’s charges.

 What is a Business Scenario?: Insurance payers add CARCs (Claim Adjustment Reason Codes) to your EOBs and ERAs to explain payments and adjustments.
 There are hundreds of CARCs.
 New Affordable Care Act regulations group these codes into four straightforward “Business Scenarios” which use everyday language to clarify CARCs.
-When you view ERAs in PCC, you will continue to see CARC codes, now with the addition of their associated Business Scenarios as well as any related CPT codes.
+When you view ERAs in PCC, you will see CARC codes and their associated Business Scenarios as well as any related CPT codes.